Grizzly bears in San Francisco Zoo (2010) (© BrokenSphere / Creative Commons Licence)

 Bears are highly intelligent, wide-ranging animals and can therefore suffer particularly badly in captivity.
 Many bears kept in zoos, circuses and road-side “shows” display abnormal behaviours, including repetitive pacing, swaying from side to side or bar-biting.

 Bear Conservtion campaigns to end the confinement of bears for ‘entertainment’.
 We aim to address five main areas; circuses and shows, zoos and collections, bear farms, dancing bears, and bear baiting.
 Follow the links below to find out more.
 See also our separate section on Sanctuaries.

 Bears are still kept in travelling and shows circuses in many parts of the world.
 Generally sanitation levels are poor, exercise largely non-existent, space highly limited, food inappropriate and general living and transportation conditions appalling.
-Many animals are mutilated either in training or accidentally.
-Rings through noses and injured or even removed paws are not uncommon.

-Unfortunately, there are still significant numbers of them on display in various parts of the world where their living conditions range from poor to awful with bears held in small, barren enclosures with little or no enrichment and in climates which are totally inappropriate.
+There are still significant numbers of bears on display in various parts of the world where their living conditions range from poor to awful with bears held in small, barren enclosures with little or no enrichment and in climates which are totally inappropriate.